arunasdilius/wavefunction-collapse/README.md

 - Destroy rendered and irrelevant cells
   - Irrelevant meaning that have the highest entropy
 - Add noise map for randomizing weights
+- Fix floating point precision on scaling (add rounding to output)
+- Deploy to aws s3 and serve via cloudfront
+- Process more waves than fps if computational power allows for that
+  - This should be a setting
+  - Perhaps when fps is "unlimited"
+- Remove weird artifact from loader